Why are credit applications turned down?

 Three City Park,

-Please note this process may include a further credit search being carried out which could be recorded on your credit file.
+You’ll need to include your contact number in your letter.
+Appealing your decision might mean another credit search being carried out, which could be recorded on your credit file.